Tony-Gagliardi/L4D/README.md

 ## Section 11: Legal

 Copyright (C) 2014-2022 by Ryan Delaney.

+Modified by Tony Gagliardi in 2023 to support the L4D 15th Anniversary Tournament

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.